Best Crypto Cards in Turkey (2026)

 Gold (Altin) Culture vs Stablecoins

-Turkey has one of the world's strongest gold-holding traditions.
+Turkey has a deep gold-holding tradition.
 Turkish families have historically stored wealth in gold bracelets (bilezik), gold coins (Cumhuriyet altini, ceyrek, yarim, tam), and gold bars.
-The phrase "yastik alti" (under the mattress) describes the estimated $250+ billion in gold held by Turkish households outside the banking system.
+The phrase "yastik alti" (under the mattress) describes the large - by some estimates, hundreds of billions of dollars worth - gold holdings kept by Turkish households outside the banking system.
 Gold serves the same function that stablecoins serve: protection against lira depreciation.

 Stablecoins offer several advantages over physical gold for daily spending: instant convertibility to TRY at point of sale (gold requires selling at a kuyumcu with a 2-5% spread), no storage risk, no purity concerns, and the ability to earn yield through DeFi protocols.
 Gold remains better for very long-term multi-generational storage with no counterparty risk.
 The optimal Turkish strategy may combine both: gold for savings, stablecoins for spending via crypto card.